// origins

 // regenerative farming

-We choose to think of our farm as a living, breathing organism.
-Like a human body with a system of organs, our farm is a complex system of interacting substances and processes.
+We think of our farm as a living, breathing organism.
+Like a human body with its network of organs, Burnt Hill is a complex system of interacting forces — soil, plants, animals, fungi, and people — all working together in delicate balance.

-While the vineyard is at the center of what we do, we also invest tremendously in the workings of our farm as a whole.
-We raise woodland hogs, honey bees, mushrooms, heritage grains and a small orchard, with respect for the relationships between the land and all its inhabitants.
-In beautiful symbiosis, we give to our farm and know that it will return the generosity.
+While the vineyard is at the heart of what we do, we invest just as deeply in the life of the farm as a whole.
+We raise longwool sheep, woodland hogs, honey bees, log-grown mushrooms, heritage grains, and a small orchard — always with reverence for the relationships between the land and all things who call it home.
+In beautiful symbiosis, we give to this place, trusting it will give back in time.

 // Terroir